 A segment of Delhi's population lives on the streets or in slum areas spread across Delhi.
 These are vulnerable children open to trafficking and abuse.
 Our social and outreach workers strive hard to build bonds of trust and friendship with them, their peers and families.
-We motivate them to attend our programmes at our many Contact Points where they have access to education, medical assistance, a healthy meal, life skills, and the opportunity of realising their full potential.
+We motivate them to attend our programmes at our many Contact Points where they have access to education, medical aid, a healthy meal, life skills, and the opportunity of realising their full potential.

-An Abhiyan project of the government of the National Capital Territory of Delhi prompted Salaam Baalak Trust to approach urban communities to meet the existing challenges in elementary education.
+An Abhiyan project of the government of the National Capital Territory of Delhi prompted Salaam Baalak Trust Delhi to approach urban communities to meet the existing challenges in elementary education.
 In 2011, SBT innovated and took our mobile school and its facilities to those who couldn't leave their locality and attend regular school programmes.